romaneg/bread-and-cheeses/_posts/basics/2019-03-04-starter-kit.md

 #### Rennet
-I am using calf rennet in a tablet form (natural product from calf vell).
+I am using calf rennet in a tablet form (natural product from calf stomach).
 So far I have been satisfied with the brand [Walcoren](https://www.thecheesemaker.com/walcoren-dry-calf-rennet-tablets/)(without GMO), that's also the brand recommended by *David Asher* in his book.
 For $20 you get 20 tablets, that allows you to use about 120L of milk for cheese making.
 In my preliminary experiments I used liquid rennet.
 I found it more difficult to dose out.
 It can also be kept less longer.